PapirusDevelopmentTeam/papirus-icon-theme/README.md

 ```
 ![notify-fix](notify-fix.png)

-Also, you can change the logo of the main launcher and unity-tweak-tool icon.
+Also, you can change ubuntu logo of the main launcher and unity-tweak-tool icons.
 Check the **extra** folder in the icon theme.

 # Icon request
 - Application name